RyanNgCT/CS2106-prep/Week 5/Lecture 5 - Interprocess Communications.md

 ## A. Motivation
 - processes can be independent (don't have any interaction between each other) or cooperating
+	- are usually isolated from each other by default

 - hard for cooperating processes to share info $\implies$ memory space is independent and IPC mechanisms are needed

+- reasons for requiring process cooperation and hence IPC
+	- **computational speedup**: good in systems supporting parallelism
+	- **modularity**: division of separate functions to different processes

 - IPC Mechanism
 	- Shared memory